 The NAS Parallel Benchmarks have been executed in a systematic way on two clusters with rather different internode and intranode bandwidth properties, to identify dependencies between MPI tasks mapping and execution time speedup or resource occupation.
-The study comprises jobs up to 128 MPI tasks, bounded accordingly to our clusters size and usage constraints, as well as justified by the limited strong-scaling properties of NAS kernels.
+The study comprises jobs up to 128 MPI tasks, justified by the limited strong-scaling properties of NAS kernels.
+A criterion for decision on which cluster setup is better to optimise the total cluster throughput is provided for NAS and its extension to production codes is suggested.